-This fully online bachelor’s in health care management and MBA dual degree program helps you prepare for managerial and administrative leadership positions in health care organizations.
-To help shorten your completion time, 9 graduate credits in the bridge component of this program also count toward some of the undergraduate requirements.
+This fully online BS Health Care to MBA dual degree program helps you prepare for managerial and administrative leadership positions in health care organizations.
+To help shorten your completion time, 9 graduate credits in the bridge component of this Bachelor of Science in Health Care Management to Master of Business Administration program also count toward some of the undergraduate requirements.

 The undergraduate curriculum includes business courses in subjects such as accounting, marketing, human resources, management, research, and organizational behavior.
 In your core courses, you learn about the U.S. health care system, health care regulations and policy reform, insurance payment and reimbursement schemes, human resource management, and preparation of financially sound budgets.
 For details, see the BS in Health Care Management program page.